 - covering letter with:

-Reference number allotted by MHRA for the clinical investigation and a table with a summary of each proposed change with the reason for the individual changes.
+Reference number allotted by MHRA for the CI and a table with a summary of each proposed change with the reason for the individual changes.

 Is the procedure the same for Northern Ireland and Great Britain?